-Materials in this collection document some of the efforts to restore peace and economic development to Northern Ireland made by non-profit organizations, business concerns, politicians, and concerned citizens in both Ireland and the United States.
+The materials within this collection document some of the efforts to restore peace and economic development to Northern Ireland made by non-profit organizations, businesses, politicians, and concerned citizens in both Ireland and the United States.